PrestaShop/docs/src/content/1.7/modules/creation/_index.md

 will certainly use it in many situations.
 Most native modules use it too for their own settings.

-### Handling the Multistore feature
+### Handling the multistore feature

-What is a module compatible with the multi-store feature?
+What is a module compatible with the multistore feature?
 It is a module that can be configured differently from one store to another.
 Also the same module can have a shared configuration between all shops.
 Finally, the module must be able to be activated on one shop and deactivated on another.